 Every person who has a website knows the benefits of Search Engine Optimisation (SEO) when it comes to making their site more visible to search engines.
-There are so many tips and tricks that can be used in order to be viewed more favourably, to get to grips with the basics check out our previous post on SEO.
+There are so many tips and tricks that can be used to be viewed more favourably.
+To get to grips with the basics, check out our previous post on SEO.

-In recent years however, SEO has been shaken up by voice search and many marketers are now looking at new ways which they can use SEO to get ahead of their competitors.
+In recent years, however, SEO has been shaken up by voice search, and many marketers are now looking at new ways in which they can use SEO to get ahead of their competitors.
 So let's take a look at how voice search works and how you can improve your voice search visibility.

 The Creation of Voice Search